ZHIYAO1219/ORA_KG/README.md

 The document preprocessing techniques are utilized first to simplify texts and help reduce the modeling complexity, which can further improve the modeling efficiency and reduce noise.

 **Translate into English**
--    Description: all the documents are firstly translated into English form.
+-    All the documents are firstly translated into English form.
 -    `from googletrans import Translator`
 `translator = Translator()`

 **Stemming**
--    Description: we convert the words to the same basic form, in order to reduce vocabulary diversity.
+-    We convert the words to the same basic form, in order to reduce vocabulary diversity.
 -    `import nltk`
 `stemmer = stem.PorterStemmer()`

 **Remove stopwords**
--    Description: we remove stopwords such as Preposition, Pronouns, or Auxiliary Verbs, etc.
+-    We remove stopwords such as Preposition, Pronouns, or Auxiliary Verbs, etc.
 -    `import nltk`
 `nltk.download('stopwords')`
 `stop_words = set(stopwords.words('english'))`